-PREP (HOMEWORK)
+Prep (Homework)

-In Lower School pupils will be expected to undertake prep in out-of-class time from Monday to Friday.
-So that a day pupil does not have to face excessive prep every evening on his/her return from school, we make it possible for them to undertake prep whilst at school between 16:15-17:30; providing they have no other out-of-class commitment.
+In Lower School pupils will be expected to undertake homework in out-of-class time from Monday to Friday.
+So that a day pupil does not have to face excessive prep every evening on his/her return from school, we make it possible for them to undertake homework whilst at school between 16.15-17.30; providing they have no other out-of-class commitment.
 Pupils who need to access a computer in these periods can usually do so as an increasing amount of prep does necessitate this.

-Prep is regarded as a vital part of a pupil's education and it must always be the child's aim to produce high quality work.
+Homework supports a pupil's education and it must always be the child's aim to produce high quality work.
 This means every measure should be taken to ensure that pupils take the proper time over their prep and undertake it in the right conditions.
 If a parent ever has a concern over any aspect of prep, particularly if it is not being set, they are encouraged to contact their child's Tutor immediately.
 Parents are encouraged to check that their child is being set prep regularly and is doing the appropriate amount of work.